HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/update_helm_deployment.md

 ## Prerequisites

-Make sure that the `wkplc.*` files are correct.
+Make sure that the `wkplc_dbdomain.properties` file is correct.
 The HCL DX upgrade runs several ConfigEngine scripts.
-These scripts depend on the `wkplc.*` being up-to-date and accurate, especially with the password properties.
+These scripts depend on the `wkplc_dbdomain.properties` being up-to-date and accurate, especially with the password properties.

 Edit the `(wp_profile root)/ConfigEngine/properties/wkplc_dbdomain.properties` file and ensure the following values are set correctly:
     -   `release.DbPassword=(your database user password)`